git-pull/tao-of-tmux/manuscript/04-server.md

 is a server is launched and you're really being connected via a client.

 It's just that it's streamlined for normal usage.
 I could continue the book and not even mention servers.
-But I'd rather readers a solid understanding that while tmux feels like magic, it's really utilitarian first and foremost, but exquisitely executed from a user experience standpoint.
+But I'd rather reader have a solid understanding that while tmux feels like magic, it's really utilitarian first and foremost.
+One cannot deny it's exquisitely executed from a user experience standpoint.

 How is it utilitarian?
 We'll go into it more in future chapters where I dive into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux)